OutSystems/docs-support/src/licensing/app-object-count.md

 ## Details on AO counting for Events

-* Each [custom Event]((https://www.outsystems.com/tk/redirect?g=54254c98-5a1e-42c3-a280-fa2aae5c5abe) you create within OutSystems Developer Cloud counts as 1 AO.
+* Each [custom-defined Event]((https://www.outsystems.com/tk/redirect?g=54254c98-5a1e-42c3-a280-fa2aae5c5abe) you create within OutSystems Developer Cloud counts as 1 AO.
 * Events in OutSystems 11 function differently, and do not contribute to the AO count.

 ## Other scenarios relating to AO counting